cfclrk/markdown-xwidget/README.md

 Here are some examples of installing and configuring `markdown-xwidget`.

-### package.el

-TODO.
-This package is not on MELPA.
+This package is not yet on ELPA/MELPA.

 ### straight and use-package